 - Recipient of the ASME NEXT Award for Journalists Under 30

 ExperienceKrebs started working for Outdoor Life as an intern in 2012.
 Since joining the editorial staff full-time in 2014, she has traveled the country reporting on hunting and conservation issues.
 She’s covered everything from the R3 crisis and hunter mentoring to in-depth investigative pieces like the proposed mine near Minnesota’s BWCA Wilderness and the duck hunters who were murdered on Tennessee’s Reelfoot Lake.
-Invasive species management fascinates her.
-She’s also pitched in on social media management, digital photography, and video editing for OL.
+Invasive species fascinate her.
+She’s also pitched in on social media, digital photography, and video editing for OL.
 From 2018 to 2020, Krebs pulled double-duty as Senior Editor for OL’s sister publication, Field & Stream.
 In 2020, she received the ASME NEXT Award, which recognizes promising journalists under 30.
+From 2020 to 2023 she served as OL's Senior Deputy Editor.

 EducationKrebs earned her BS in Journalism from the Medill School of Journalism at Northwestern University.